star signs: meet the woman behind the cult brand aries arise | read | i-D

 Do you wear anything apart from Aries?

-No! [laughs] not anymore.
+No! (laughs) not anymore.
 I tend to wear what I make!
 I buy shoes.
-I think Vetements has done some really interesting clothes that are sartorial but still commercial.
+I think Vetements have done some really interesting clothes that are sartorial but still commercial.
 What Demna has done is brave and very smart.

 Do you do lots of your work here in-house?

 Yeah we try.
-We try and commercialize the work we do and the ideas we have, and get factories to learn about processes, but it's very difficult when your orders are small.
+We try and commercialise the work we do and the ideas we have, and get factories to learn about processes, but it's very difficult when your orders are small.
+Depending on the orders depends on how and where we do it.
 We work with very small laboratories.
-Even when its not done in-house, it's still done by hand.
+Even when its not done in-house its still done by hand.

 I love the attention to detail in your clothes, I think subtleties can get lost in mass production.